radekosmulski/10_neural_nets/README.md

 10 Neural Networks
 ------------------

-An implementation of 10 simple neural networks in Matlab.
+An implementation of 10 simple neural networks in Matlab and Python.
 The implementations don't have to necessarily be particularly elegant nor efficient - the goal is to ensure I continue to practice.

 1. XOR_network_with_one_hidden_unit.m